Elm-Detroit/elm-detroit/README.md

 * be assigned to the proposed speaker
 * tagged with the `proposal` label
 * tagged with **only one** of the following types: `project`, `talk` or `workshop` label

+For talks and workhops:
 * mention the expected length

-For talks and workhops:
-* Specify an indication of when the talk or workshop will be ready by.
+* specify an indication of when the talk or workshop will be ready by.
 If no indication of when they are for is provided they may be scheduled for the next meeting.

 Please vote for proposals by starring/favoriting them.